 File organization for teachers shouldn’t be overwhelming.
 Although the digital world allows you to save files on your computer, you still can’t deny the abundance of physical files and papers on your table.
 Don’t lie to yourself that you’ve been collecting files year after year.

 Organizing important school files should become second nature to you as a teacher.
-You can share your valuable inputs too!
+You can share your valuable input too!
 Just shoot me your best practices in the comment section below.